 Integrated Behavioral Health

-Screening, Brief Intervention and Referral
+Universal Screening, Brief Intervention and Referral

 Explain to patients the purpose of screening for depression, anxiety, suicidality, alcohol misuse, and drug use including the safety and security of the information.

 Screen every pregnant person for depression, anxiety, suicidality, and tobacco, marijuana, alcohol, and/or other drug use at intake, at least every trimester, at routine postpartum visits and at well-child pediatric visits using a validated instrument(s), as recommended by the American Academy of Obstetricians and Gynecologists and the US Preventive Services Task Force.